panel-attack/panel-attack/readme_characters.md

 ### PopFX configuration

-I vaguely remember there was something wrong with this documentation, so I'm leaving this out for now.

 #### popfx_style

-#### popfx_rotation

-#### burst_scale

-#### fade_scale
-	PopFX options:
-	- (popfx_style): The style of popfx to use, options: "burst" (default), "fade", "fadeburst"
+The style of popfx to use, options:
+ "burst" (default) - Shows the burst image of the character coming out of panels and circling attack cards
+ "fade" - Shows the fade image of the character as the matched panels disappear
+ "fadeburst" - Shows both the burst and fade animations

+#### popfx_burstRotate
-	- (popfx_rotation): If this option set to true, the burst popfx up, down, left, and right particles rotate to point to the direction they are moving in.
+If this option set to true, the burst popfx up, down, left, and right particles rotate to point to the direction they are moving in.
 Default is false.

+#### popfx_burstScale
-	- (burst_scale): The scale of the burst popfx, default is 1, 2 means twice the size, 0.5 half the size, etc.
+The scale of the burst popfx, default is 1, 2 means twice the size, 0.5 half the size, etc.

+#### popfx_fadeScale
-	- (fade_scale): The scale of the fade popfx, default is 1, 2 means twice the size, 0.5 half the size, etc.
+The scale of the fade popfx, default is 1, 2 means twice the size, 0.5 half the size, etc.

 -----------------------------------------------------------